K-12 Education, MS

 Secondary Education research includes social studies education, Holocaust education, media literacy education, content area literacy and writing, place-based education, online teaching and learning, intercultural sensitivity, social media tools in education and second language teaching and learning.
 Meet our faculty.

 Special Education research includes studying the effect of function-based interventions on student behavior and the transition into adulthood for students with disabilities.
-Learn more about faculty research.
+Learn more about our faculty .

 Applications are accepted on a rolling basis.
 Students are encouraged to submit application materials at least six weeks prior to the start of the semester.